-"MSP is an essential part of how you're managing country's natural resources, taking geopolitical decision.
+"MSP is an essential part of how you're managing a country's natural resources, taking geopolitical decisions.
 This is an essential part of it.
 But on the other hand, I also don't think regular people have any understanding or prerequisite for understanding this discussion.
-You know everyone wants more renewable energy, just not in their backyard.
+Everyone wants more renewable energy, just not in their backyard.
 And, of course, it has to be in someone's backyard, so someone is going to lose,"